music-addressability/ema-js-parser/README.md

   beats : {0 : {'count': 6, 'unit': 8} }
 }

-// return an EmaExpr object containing an EmaSelection measure selection with futher selections in the object. const exp = EmaExp.fromString(docInfo, '2-end/start-2/@all/cut')
+// return an EmaExpr object containing an EmaSelection measure selection with further selections in the object. const exp = EmaExp.fromString(docInfo, '2-end/start-2/@all/cut')
 // return an EmaSelection object containing a staff selection const m = exp.selection.getMeasure(2)